Lava spread raises fears of more damage on Spanish island

 “The lava is advancing very slowly because it cools in contact with the atmosphere, through friction with the ground and building materials and, above all, because its front edge is widening out,” he told Radio Televisión Canaria.

-As it slowed, the lava also grew thicker.
+As it slowed, the lava grew thicker.
 In places, it rose up to 15 meters (50 feet) high, authorities said.
-The lava now covers 166 hectares (410 acres) and has swallowed up around 350 homes.
+It now covers 166 hectares (410 acres) and has swallowed up around 350 homes.

-The lava’s slowing pace bought time for more residents of towns in its path to grab belongings, with the Guardia Civil police force escorting them to their homes in Todoque, close to the coast, on Thursday morning.

-The Guardia Civil said seismic activity in the area, which surged before the eruption and has remained strong, has stabilized.
+The uncertainty left many residents on the western side of the island of 85,000 people in limbo.
+Scientists say the lava flows could last for weeks or months.

+Joel Francisco, 38, said he and his elderly parents had to evacuate the area around the village of Todoque in a rush, taking only a few belongings and important documents.

+The eruption occurred along the island’s Cumbre Vieja volcanic ridge.
+The Canary Islands are a volcanic archipelago.
+La Palma witnessed its last eruption in 1971.

-But molten lava, ash and smoke continued to pour from the volcano’s mouth, shooting up to 4,200 meters (nearly 14,000 feet) high, the Canary Islands Volcanology Institute said.
-That raised concerns about whether airspace above the island could remain open.
+As lava, ash and smoke continued to pour from the volcano, shooting up to 4,200 meters (nearly 14,000 feet) high, there were concerns about whether airspace above the island should remain open.

 ENAIRE, which manages Spain’s airspace, said two areas above the affected area are being declared no-fly zones to allow emergency services to operate freely.
-Many flights into and out of La Palma were delayed early Thursday.
+Many flights to and from La Palma were delayed early Thursday.

 Volcanic ash can be dangerous for aircraft.
 It can also cause respiratory problems, as well as potentially being an irritant for the eyes and skin.